install.packages("devtools")

 The goal of AIscreenR is to use AI tools to support screening processes (including title and abstract screening) in systematic reviews and related literature reviews.
 At the current stage, the main aim of the AIscreenR

-package is to support the use and testing of OpenAI’s GPT API models as the second screeners of titles and abstracts or alternatively to reduce research waste, i.e., the number of references needed to be screened by humans.
-The package allows user to apply OpenAI’s GPT API models from the https://api.openai.com/v1/chat/completions endpoint.
-In future developments, we expect to add further LLMs when APIs become available for other models, for example from Claude 2.
-For now, we invite other researchers to test this software so that we as a review community can get a better understanding of the performance of OpenAI’s GPT API models.
+package is to test and use OpenAI’s GPT API models as second screeners of titles and abstracts or alternatively to reduce the number of references needed to be screened by humans.
+The package allows user to utilize OpenAI’s GPT API models from the https://api.openai.com/v1/chat/completions endpoint.
+In future developments, we may add further LLMs, such as API models from Claude 2.
+For now, we invite other researchers to test this software, so that we, as a review community, can get a better understanding of the performance of OpenAI’s GPT API models for title and abstract screening in high-quality reviews.

 Installation